temach/reports/INR-Lab-1-Networking-Basics.md

 The gateway address has already been changed as part of the previous step, so there is nothing to change here.

-Checking their network connectivity from Admin by pingin Web and google.com:
+Checking their network connectivity from Admin by pinging Web and google.com:
 ![](https://i.imgur.com/bepE0J8.png)

 Checking connectivity from the Worker machine is below.
 ![](https://i.imgur.com/mP7LCIM.png)

-#### 7. Configure port forwarding for http and ssh to Web and Admin respectively.
+#### 7. Configure port forwarding for HTTP and ssh to Web and Admin respectively.

-We use two rules, one for Web (http port 80) and one for Admin (ssh port 22):
+We use two rules, one for Web (HTTP port 80) and one for Admin (ssh port 22):
 ```
 # iptables -t nat -A PREROUTING -i eth2 -p tcp --dport 80 -j DNAT --to-destination 192.168.250.243
 # iptables -t nat -A PREROUTING -i eth2 -p tcp --dport 22 -j DNAT --to-destination 192.168.250.242